Richy-Z/cf-discord-proxy/README.md

-# Discord Webhook proxy using Cloudflare Workers
+# Discord webhook proxy using Cloudflare workers

 This is a very simple proxy for Discord webhooks made using Cloudflare workers.